banting-7200/Bot7200/README.md

-# Team 7200's Robot Code
+# Team 7200's Robot Code | Danny's Testing Grounds

-A command-based robot.
+Danny's testing grounds for new or untested projects involving the roboRIO.

 ## Vendor Libs